joshpridgen/M7.2/README.md

-# web-dev-starter
+# Overview

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This is a project for CS 408 that is intended to improve upon my skills in layouts!

 ## Getting Started